alexraileanu/phpswitcher/README.md

 `$ wget https://github.com/alexraileanu/phpswitcher/blob/master/install.sh | sudo sh`

-This installs phpswitcher globally in /usr/local/bin.
-If you prefer installing it locally for each user follow these steps:
+This installs phpswitcher globally in your home directory under `.phpswitcher`.

-`$ git clone git@github.com:alexraileanu/phpswitcher.git ~/.phpswitcher`
+To use it globally, you need to add the install location to your path variable.
+Add the following to your `.zshrc` or `.bashrc`:

+`export PATH="$PATH:$HOME/.phpswitcher"`

 ### Usage

-If you've installed phpswitcher globally and assuming you want to migrate from other version to 7.0 you run the following: `$ sudo phpswitcher 7.0` (this runs with sudo because it needs to update some alternatives and disable/enable some apache modules).
+Assuming you want to migrate from other version to 7.0 you run the following: `$ sudo phpswitcher 7.0`.
+Sudo is needed because it needs to update some alternatives and disable/enable some apache modules.

-If you've installed phpswitcher locally for a user you can run the following command to switch to php 7.0 from, for example, 5.6 `$ sudo ~/.phpswitcher/phpswitcher.sh 7.0`

 ## Assumptions